ZamanLantra/git_docs_test/doc/developer_guide.rst

 **Declare sets** -
 The FemPIC application consists of three mesh element types (which we call sets): ``cells``, ``nodes``, and ``inlet-faces``.
 These needs to be declared using the ``opp_decl_set`` API call together with the number of elements for each of these sets.

 In addition, FemPIC contains a particle set, that is defined using ``opp_decl_particle_set`` API call together with the number of particles and a mesh cell set.

-The speciality of a particle set is that they can be resized (the set size can be increased or reduced during the simulation.
+The speciality of a particle set is that they can be resized (the set size can be increased or reduced during the simulation).
-In addition to the main particle set, we have used a temporary dummy particle set to hold some random data for particle injection initialization.
+Other than the main particle set, we have used a temporary dummy particle set to hold some random data for particle injection initialization.

 .. code-block:: c++